Middle East and North Africa

 | CHALLENGES |

-In 2014, the financial requirements for the region are set at USD 1.5 billion.
-These requirements are based on the best estimates for 2014 using the information available as of mid-2013.
-In light of the evolving situation in Syria, any additional requirements related to that emergency will be presented in the Regional Response Plan for Syrian refugees (RRP6) and the Syrian Humanitarian Assistance Response Plan (SHARP).
-The situation will undergo further review in the course of 2014.
+In light of the evolving situation in Syria and Iraq, any additional requirements related to these emergencies will be presented in the Regional Refugee and Resilience Plan for Syrian refugees and impacted communities (3RP), the Syria Humanitarian Assistance Response Plan (SHARP), and in a supplementary appeal for the Iraq Situation.
+They will undergo further review in the course of the year as required.

 |UNHCR 2015 budgets for the Middle East and North Africa (USD)|

 |1.
 As from 2015 Kuwait is reported under Saudi Arabia Regional Office.|

 |Syria Regional Refugee Coordination Office||17,425,583||20,537,705||0||0||0||20,537,705|

 |Egypt Regional Office||99,014,244||85,170,372||0||0||0||85,170,372|